Adirindi Alludu

 Adirindi Alludu is a 1996 Telugu-language film directed by E. V. V. Satyanarayana.
 The film stars Mohan Babu and Ramya Krishna in the lead roles.
 The film is a remake of 1988 Tamil film Idhu Namma Aalu.

 Plot

+Chandram is a poor graduate whose family struggles to make a living.
+He leaves home to find work to pay for his mother's eye surgery.